vbilopav/postgrest.net/PostgExecute.Net/README.md

 **This is NOT an ORM**

-> There is not data conversion whatsoever, and so there is no impedance mismatch issue.
+> - **There is not data conversion whatsoever**, and so there is no impedance mismatch issue.

->All read operations will serialize rows directly and only to **`IDictionary<string, object>>`**
+> - All read operations will serialize rows directly and only to **`IDictionary<string, object>>`**

-* or, even much, much better:
+or, even much, much better:

-> All read operations ....
+> - All read operations version with **[lambda callback for each row](https://github.com/vbilopav/postgrest.net/tree/master/PostgExecute.Net#read-callback-lambda)**

-it will provide callback function (either `sync` or `async`) so that data serialization can be further customized as needed.
+This opens up new flexibility options.
+Now you can:

+- Serialize directly to structure of your choice.
+No need for extra transformation step.
+For example dictionary of instances that has key same as your database key.

+- Write directly to stream, json, etc ...

 ## Developer notes